Pazhaya Sreekanteswaram Temple: Loss of importance

 Pazhaya Sreekanteswaram might have lost its importance to the new temple in the 18th century when the mercenaries of Sri Padmanabhan Thampi, son of King Rama Varma and bete noire of Sri Anizhom Thirunal Marthanda Varma, were stationed at Kuthiravattom (a place near Pazhaya Sreekanteswaram).

 Sri Anizhom Thirunal ascended the Throne of Travancore in 1729.
-Once when Anizhom Thirunal left for Kollam, Padmanabhan Thampi took control of the capital Kalkkulam.
-Padmanabhan Thampi marched to Thiruvananthapuram with his forces to appropriate the wealth of Sree Padmanabha Swamy Temple.
-Thampi stayed at Srivaraham and stationed his cavalry at Kuthiravattom.
-He tried to amass wealth by collecting from the local people revenue that was due to the Temple.
-But stiff opposition from Pallichal Pillai and his men ensured that Thampi had to give up his venture.
+Once Anizhom Thirunal left for Kollam, Padmanabhan Thampi took control of the capital Kalkkulam.
+Padmanabhan Thampi then marched to Thiruvananthapuram with his forces to appropriate the wealth of Sree Padmanabha Swamy Temple.
+Thampi stayed at Srivaraham with his cavalry stationed in Kuthiravattom.
+His attempts to amass wealth by collecting revenue due to the temple from the local people were stiffly opposed by Pallichal Pillai, cementing Thampi’s relinquishing of the venture.

 The Tantri of the temple

 Vanchiyoor Athiyara Potti is the Tantri of the temple.
-The Potti is a hereditary member of the Ettara Yogam which used to be the governing body of the Sree Padmanabhaswamy Temple.
+The Potti is a hereditary member of the Ettara Yogam, which used to be the governing body of the Sree Padmanabhaswamy Temple.

 Important days

-Maha Shivaratri and Thiruvathira are the days which attract huge crowds to the temple.
+The temple attracts large crowds on Maha Shivaratri and Thiruvathira.

 The management of the temple

-The temple, now, comes under the control of Travancore Devaswom Board.
-Before it was taken over by the Board, the temple belonged to a prominent Nair tharavad by name Kovilvila.
+The temple is under the control of Travancore Devaswom Board.
+Before it was taken over by the Board, the temple belonged to a prominent Nair tharavad by the name of Kovilvila.